 At Resolute Forest Products, environmental performance is managed at the local level with oversight by the organization’s top management.
 Guided by the company’s Environmental Policy, our environment coordinators and mill managers have on-the-ground responsibility for compliance with local laws and regulations and for facilitating continuous improvement.
 Corporate environment managers work closely with each mill environment coordinator to identify and manage the issues most relevant to specific operations.

 On an annual basis, each facility sets a water reduction and fiber loss reduction target.
 In addition, facilities can set additional targets on issues most relevant to their specific local issues.
 This approach was chosen to reflect the different geographic and technological realities of each operation.
 Key performance indicators (KPIs) are monitored at both the mill and corporate levels.
 At the mill level, greenhouse gas (GHG) emissions, water usage, air emissions and waste generation are the most material areas of focus.
 We monitor our performance closely to maintain continuous improvement across our key performance indicators and conduct regular environmental risk audits as part of our proactive, preventive approach to environmental management.
 Information on these KPIs is aggregated, analyzed and, in some cases, reported to organizations such as the Carbon Disclosure Project (CDP).

 Proactive Approach to Preventing Environmental Incidents

 Our employees have worked collaboratively across all levels of the organization to instill a preventive and proactive approach to environmental management, including developing and implementing environmental risk audits designed to identify potential non-compliances or environmental risks before incidents occur.
-In 2016, we completed the first full three-year cycle of environmental risk audits at all of our pulp and paper mills.
+In 2018, we completed the third year of the second three-year cycle of environmental risk audits at all of our pulp, paper and tissue mills.

 Other initiatives include employee outreach and education tools to support a culture change towards environmental incident prevention, rather than reactive management.
 Such initiatives include a 360 degree risk assessment system, environmental training for supervisors and managers, one-on-one environmental meetings with employees, and a robust near-miss reporting system based on our successful health and safety incident management approach.